 Meanwhile, in a sauté pan over medium-high heat, warm 2 tablespoons olive oil.
 When the oil shimmers, add the meatballs and cook until browned on the first side, 5 minutes.
 Flip and cook until browned on the second side, 3 minutes.
 Transfer to a plate and set aside.

-Return the pan to the heat and add 1 cup of broth, stirring to scrape up any browned bits from the bottom of the pan.
+Return the pan to the heat and add ½ cup wine, broth, or water, stirring to scrape up any browned bits from the bottom of the pan.
 Simmer until the liquid has reduced by about half, 5 minutes.
-Add another 1 tablespoon butter and swirl until melted and glossy.
+Add 1 tablespoon butter and swirl until melted and glossy.
 Return the meatballs to the pan and stir gently to coat.
 Finish with a squeeze of lemon.

 Spoon the polenta into bowls, top with the meatballs and sauce, and place the broccoli on the side.
 Sprinkle with the cheese, grind with pepper, and serve warm.